Feel the magic of the mountains, both for body and soul. It is the perfect setting to wake up at one of these outstanding hideaways.

 Surrounded by the imposing peaks of the Allgäu Alps, Alpin Lifestyle Hotel Löwen & Strauss is in the centre of the picturesque and stylish town of Oberstdorf.
 In the cosmopolitan town of Oberstdorf he has created Löwen & Strauss, a contemporary hotel and restaurant, with a modern ambience.
 In typical Alpine style with lots of wood and rustic elements, the hotel makes a perfect base to explore this area of nature.
 Jeunes Restaurateur Peter A. Strauss is an acclaimed chef who has won many culinary prizes.
 A welcoming place for both young and old, holiday-maker or local resident.
 The hotel rooms and suites are all unique, with design furniture and decorated with materials from Tirol Living Collection.
 Start the day with a delicious "Alpine" breakfast.
 In the wellness-oasis Casa Alp, with panorama sauna and tepidarium, you can finally relax at the end of a day filled with sport activities.

 The vicinity of the medieval town of Oberwesel is known for its excellent Rhine wines.
 Steeply sloped vineyards cover the hills.
 Nature in the Oberes Mittelrheintal is dazzling and listed on the UNESCO World Heritage Sites.
 Here, high above the Rhine valley, is lies Burghotel & Restaurant Auf Schönburg.
 A lovingly restored castle which dates back to the year 966.
+One look at the photo of this castle hotel in enough to see that it is a bucket-list experience.
 The rooms have been restored with an eye for detail and for the castle’s history: they feature four-poster beds, alcoves, stained-glass windows, plastered ceilings and balconies with views over the meandering Rhine.
 The kitchen is well stocked with seasonal and regional produce and the cellar holds the very best regional wines.

-Surrounded by untouched nature and the wild mountainous landscape all your senses will come to life.
-In establishing Hotel Herangtunet, Marco and Marie-José Robeerst created a welcoming haven of comfort, a place to recuperate and get in touch with your creative side.
+Surrounded by untouched nature and the wild mountainous landscape all your senses will be stimulated.
+Marco Robeerst makes Hotel Herangtunet a Norwegian oasis of calm, a place where you recharge and where you can get in touch with you creativity side.
 This philosophy is translated in the individual character and tastefully furnished suites.
-Each suite is individually styled by the Dutch couple in a tribute to their most favourite places on the planet.
-Each individually furnished themed suite boasts a wood stove, a luxurious bathroom and the finest beds.
+Each suite is individually styled by the Dutch couple in a tribute to their most favorite travel destinations on the planet.
+Each individually furnished themed suite boast a wood stove, a luxurious bathroom and the finest beds.
 This really is the perfect Scandinavian base to start a walking holiday, culinary travels or a very romantic skiing trip.

 Hamilton Lodge is a comfortable family hotel on the Belalp, a car-free mountain area in a UNESCO World Heritage site at an altitude of 2,100 metres.
 A 40-minute walk will take you to the Aletsch Glacier, with a view of the Matterhorn.
 Hamilton Lodge itself offers spectacular views of Switzerland’s highest mountains.
 After an exhilarating day of activity you can unwind at the spa, gazing at the mountain view from the Finnish sauna, or relaxing in a hot tub filled with water from the glacier.
 This hip-Heidi hideaway is elegant and tasteful, with charming rooms and comfortable boxspring beds, a restaurant serving regional dishes, a lounge with a log fire, a sunny terrace and, nearby, a mountain stream, a cheese dairy, and cows and goats grazing in the pasture.